Acne Face Map, Acne Types & Facial Treatment (Free Guide)

 Acne Cosmetica is the persistent mild breakouts on your scalp, neck, and face.
 The main cause of it is cosmetic use.
 It looks like small bumps across the surface of your skin or scalp.
-In addition, your will look and feel rough.
+In addition, it will look and feel rough.

 When a beauty product collects within the follicle, the pore becomes blocked.
 As a result, excess skin oil builds up, this in turn clogs your pores and creates an unwanted blemish.
-In addition, old-fashioned pomades, hair oils, heavy moisturizers, thick eye creams and makeup are all culprits that cause acne cosmetica.
+In addition, old-fashioned pomades, hair oils, heavy moisturizers, thick eye creams, and makeup are all culprits that cause acne cosmetica.

 Who Coined the Term and Why?

-The Acne Cosmetica is a term coined by a dermatologists Otto H. Mills and Albert M. Kligman in 1972.
+The Acne Cosmetica is a term coined by a dermatologist Otto H. Mills and Albert M. Kligman in 1972.
 It is coined to represent the post-adolescent acne they know is caused by using cosmetics.

 How Long Does Acne Cosmetica Last?